tylergaw/jquery.dragsort/README.md

 * It only supports the `move` [drag effect](https://developer.mozilla.org/En/DragDrop/Drag_Operations#drageffects)
 * Probably some other stuff

-## Why not just used the native Drag and Drop all together?
+## Why not just used the native Drag and Drop by itself?

 * Using jQuery makes it easier to do things.
 * Most importantly, the native DnD does sorting weird.
 When using the `copy` drag effect, when one element is dragged and dropped on another, the two elements swap places.
 For example if you had a list (1, 2, 3, 4) and you dragged 3 to 1 the new order would be (3, 2, 1, 4).
 That feels really strange.
 With the same drag and drop, dragsort will give the following order (3, 1, 2, 4).